 Risk assessments need to be carried out for every element of the work done on a site, with the aim that all risks are considered, and reasonable steps taken to minimise them.
 Employers should also inform you of all the risks in your workplace and explain how you’re protected, as well as instructing and training you on how to deal with the risks.

-Report the incident to the correct people, so that the accident is properly logged.
-All employers should have an accident log book which you should be able to get access to through your supervisor or the Human Resources department.
+Report the incident to the correct people at work, so that the accident is properly logged.
+All employers with more than 10 employees must have an accident log book which you should be able to get access to through your supervisor, or the Human Resources department.

 Once you have this evidence, you should speak to a specialist personal injury lawyer as soon as you can.
 They’ll be able to let you know whether they think you could make a successful case.
 They’ll also refer you to a medical expert who will assess your injuries and the effect they’ve had on your life.

 Once the expert’s report is prepared, your personal injury solicitor will negotiate with those responsible for your injuries to win you the out-of-court settlement you deserve.
 Or, if the matter does have to go to court, they’ll help you prepare the most robust case possible and be with you every step of the way as your case goes through the courts.

 Under the Limitation Act 1980, you have to start your claim within three years of your accident or from when you first became aware of the seriousness of your injuries – whichever comes later.
 If you have not made a claim within 3 years, you may be prevented from making a claim.

 If a child is injured, the claim time limit will be different.
 In general, you can make a claim for personal injury up to three years after the date of an accident or incident.
 However, if you or your child was under 18 at the time of an accident they have any time up to their 18th birthday to make a claim, and then three years after their 18th birthday.